donlyn/AI-Learning/README.md

 # AI-Learning
-some learning notes and research reports related with AI/ML
+Some learning notes and research reports related with AI/ML